February 14, 2024

 In my role as Swiftly’s Chief Product Officer, I have the responsibility and privilege of determining what problems we invest in solving and why.

 The great news for everyone is that I don’t do this alone.
 The “why” is informed with a deep understanding of both transit agency and rider needs, workflows, challenges, goals, and motivations that our product development teams gather through direct and indirect research.
 As one wonderful transit staff member said to my team when I was on site recently, “Y’all ask a lot of questions.
 It’s not bad; it’s just different.”
 We do ask a lot of questions, and we also run broad-sweeping industry surveys, pore over data, and run extensive design and development sessions with our agency partners.
 I have even been known to swing into the nearest agency headquarters while on family road trips (someday my family will think this is charming).
-Needless to say, our product development approach is always rooted in finding and solving for the shared problems that are holding back public transit systemically and systematically.
+Needless to say, our product development approach is always rooted in finding and solving for the shared problems that are holding back public transit systemically.

 If you’re in transit, you probably already know what the most persistent and global problem in the real-time transit data world has been: communicating detours with riders.